Harshini-Thiriveedhi/RPS_Game/README.md

 ## How to Play

-* Open the game in your web browser.<br>
+1. Open the game in your web browser.<br>
-* Click on the "Rock", "Paper", or "Scissors" button to choose your move.<br>
+2.Click on the "Rock", "Paper", or "Scissors" button to choose your move.<br>
-* The computer will randomly select its move.<br>
+3.The computer will randomly select its move.<br>
-* If both the player and computer choose the same move, it's a tie.<br>
+4.If both the player and computer choose the same move, it's a tie.<br>
-* The scores of computer and player will be displayed dynamically.<br>
+5.The scores of computer and player will be displayed dynamically.<br>
-* Keep playing rounds until you're satisfied!<br>
+6.Keep playing rounds until you're satisfied!<br>